sporto/elm-tutorial/routing/cover.md

 # Routing

-This chapter covers adding a router to our application
+This chapter covers adding a router to our application.